 Inside the Aspire V5 there is a 750GB hard drive, which is a decent amount of storage, and a 1.8GHz Intel Core i3-3217U ULV dual core processor.
 The performance is sufficient when compared to competitors of the same price range.
 It can handle light multimedia tasks easily, but is not suitable for hardcore gaming.
 But, casual social games are not a problem.
 Considering how thin and light the build is, battery life is a concern.
 Unfortunately, the Acer Aspire V5 fares much, much worse than the competition here.
 Overall, this is a good looking, well designed machine for an affordable price.
 Battery life is its main shortcoming, but if that’s not an issue, the Acer Aspire V5 is great value.AMD Radeon HD 8280:

 An integrated GCN-based GPU with 128 shader units and no dedicated VRAM.
-It is typically clocked at 450 MHz and paired with AMD E2-3000 "Kabini" APUs.Non demanding games should be playable with these graphics cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+It is typically clocked at 450 MHz and paired with AMD E2-3000 "Kabini" APUs.Only some 3D games with very low demands are playable with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Quad-core APU for ultraportables and tablets.
 Codenamed "Temash", it is based on the Jaguar architecture and integrates a Radeon HD 8250 graphics card.» Further information can be found in our Comparison of Mobile Processsors.